 Schretta Stewart Mays

 “Don’t tell me the sky is the limit when there are footsteps on the moon!”
 Upon encountering that quote as a young girl it became the message Schretta seeks to embed into all of her students.
-Schretta serves as the Federal Programs Coordinator and Secondary Academic Advisor.
+Schretta serves as the 6th-12th Grade Campus Director.
 A native of Dallas, she is a proud product of public schools in Dallas and Hillcrest High School.
 Schretta graduated from Dillard University with a Bachelors of Arts in English and later went on to receive a Masters Degree in Administration and Supervision from the University of Phoenix.
 With over 18 years in the field of education, she has been the recipient of two Teacher of the Year Awards, received the Texas PTA Lifetime member award, and received the Educational Excellence Award from the Dallas County Peace officers Association.
 She has a number of favorite teachers including her high school English teacher Mrs. Harkey who brought English alive for her, Mrs. Adams, her Academic Decathlon Coach, and Mrs. Sublett her first grade teacher.

 Isabel serves as the campus Reading Specialist with over 18 years of experience as an educator in both elementary and secondary levels.
 She holds certifications as an English as a Second Language (ESL) and Special Education teacher.
 Isabel served as a campus coordinator for an after-school program for several years and was an after-school enrichment teacher for 21st Century Community Learning Programs, a program that offers academic enrichment opportunities to children who attend high-poverty and low-performing schools.
 Isabel has been responsible for coaching U.I.L. academic competitions at the elementary level as well as sporting events with the Texas Charter Schools Academic and Athletic League.
 Isabel is very passionate about children and is driven to give of herself all that she can in order to keep them safe, happy and feeling loved!